mjtat/mbta_performance_scraper/README.md

 Masschusetts Bay Transit Authority Performance Tracker Scraper
 -------------------------------------------------------------

-This script crawls the (MBTA Back On Track Website)[www.mbtabackontrack.com] and pulls key performance metrics from it.
+This script crawls the [MBTA Back On Track Website](www.mbtabackontrack.com) and pulls key performance metrics from it.

 Specifically, all Green, Red, Orange, and Blue line reliability metrics are